gazoodle/geckolib/README.md

 because that was to mitigate the missing change updates.
 Anyway, quite a big protocol change.

 ## Done/Fixed in 1.0.12
+ - Ask for initial data block before loading class modules, that way we can do a snapshot if there is a load fault.
+ - Ensure that pack load failure doesn't trash the library, it records the failure cleanly, sets the spa into an error state and then disconnects from the remote end.

 ## Done/Fixed in 1.0.11
  - Refactor watercare handling to build full support